datalad-handbook/book/docs/basics/101-139-hostingservices.rst

 Personal access tokens are an alternative to authenticating via your password, and take the form of a long character string, associated with a human-readable name or description.
 If you are prompted for ``username`` and ``password`` in the command line, you would enter your token in place of the ``password`` [#f3]_.
 Note that you do not have to type your token at every authentication -- your token will be stored on your system the first time you have used it and automatically reused whenever relevant.
+Check the :find-out-more:`on credential storage <fom-credential-storage>` to learn how this is done.

 .. index:: credential; storage
-.. find-out-more:: How does the authentication storage work?
+.. find-out-more:: Where are credentials stored?
+   :name: fom-credential-storage
+   :float: tb

    Passwords, user names, tokens, or any other login information is stored in your system's (encrypted) `keyring <https://en.wikipedia.org/wiki/GNOME_Keyring>`_.